Lionel Messi: Barcelona forward due to miss training amid Manchester City interest

 - Is Messi still the world's best?

-The Argentine, who has played for the Spanish giants for almost 20 years, informed the club last week that he wants to leave.
+The Argentine, who has played for the Spanish team for almost 20 years, informed the club last week he wants to leave.

 La Liga meanwhile has dashed his hopes of leaving Barcelona on a free transfer by stating his release clause will have to be paid if he is to leave the Nou Camp.